kevinsallee/ftrack_exercises/copy_from_a_to_b/README.md

 - The real estate for job description is limited, and there's no tooltip.
 I had to separate my message in 3 lines.
 I could not change the title to something like "Location transfer", it stays as "API Job"
+- The way I register the locations in my session is probably wrong, I rushed it a bit, I probably need to change the plugin_paths but the dependency to ftrack_connect made me rush this a bit.
+Instead, it's registering the locations "manually"